This dynamic, student-centered space is located on the main floor of the Library.

 Easy access to services and assistance

-- Combined circulation/reserves/research help services at the ASK US desk – sign out laptops and library materials in one place!
+- Combined circulation/reserves/research help services at the ASK US desk – sign out library materials in one place!

-- A Learning Centre for drop-in help with essay writing, math, science and learning skills
+- A Drop-in Learning Centre for drop-in help with math & science

-- A Consultation Room offering in-depth and drop-in consultations for students with learning skills instructors
+- A Consultation Room offering in-depth and drop-in consultations for essay writing and study skills

 - computer lab and silent study designated times/spaces

 - 2 digital information screens